george-studenko/100_Days_of_ML_Code/README.md

 **Today's Progress** : Working on the Fast.AI Deeplearning course on data augmentation and ways to find the best learning rate

-**Thoughts** : It's interesting to realize that data augmentation is not always benefitial and to understan when it is, also it is interesting to see that are some crucial concepts like the lr_find function that is based on the part of a not really known paper, that is just great to find the optimal learning rate.
+**Thoughts** : It's interesting to realize that data augmentation is not always beneficial and to understan when it is, also it is interesting to see that are some crucial concepts like the lr_find function that is based on the part of a not really known paper, that is just great to find the optimal learning rate.

 **Link to work:** [Day 7 notes](content/Day-7.md)